-Mom, grandma, girlfriend, BFF, sister... all the ladies in your life!
+Mom, grandma, girlfriend, BFF, sister, or any lady in your life.
 Gold School has some simple/minimalistic designs and bolder statement pieces as well.

 WHERE TO FIND THEM:

-You can shop Gold School's Etsy page or be on the lookout for fun pop-ups around town!
+You can shop Gold School's Etsy page or be on the lookout for pop-ups around town.
 Tip: Sign up for their email list to get 10% off your order.

 WHAT I'M LOVING: